jdmedlock/dbdesign/README.md

 This repo contains the components of a MEAN application which demonstrates the use and power of both MongoDB and Mongoose.
-It's purpose is to be a guide showing how to build applications from simple MongoDB-only appliations up to more complex, real-world applications that leverage the power of Mongoose.
+It's purpose is to be a guide showing how to build applications from simple MongoDB-only applications up to more complex, real-world applications that leverage the power of Mongoose.

 ##A Little Historical Context

 Databases fall into several different categories.
-The earliest databases, up through the mid-1980's, were so-called "CODASYL databases" which organized data into records and related record occurrances of one type to another using hashes to form a network.
+The earliest databases, up through the mid-1980's, were so-called *CODASYL databases* which organized data into records and related record occurrances of one type to another using hashes to form a network.
 Although generally efficient CODASYL-style databases, like IDMS from Cullinet Software and IMS from IBM required applications to